ShaantanuJain/Machine-Learning-Aided-Statistical-Arbritrage-Strategy/readme.md

-# Deep-Learning-aided-Statistical-Arbitrage-Strategy (Pairs Trading)
+# Machine-Learning-aided-Statistical-Arbitrage-Strategy (Pairs Trading)

 ## Overview
-This project focuses on developing a deep learning-aided statistical arbitrage strategy for pairs trading, specifically within the Automobile and Heavy Industries sectors.
+This project focuses on developing a machine learning-aided statistical arbitrage strategy for pairs trading, specifically within the Automobile and Heavy Industries sectors.
 The strategy involves several key steps including Principal Component Analysis (PCA) for market indicators, clustering using the OPTICS algorithm, and various statistical tests to identify and exploit mean-reverting pairs.

 ## Project Workflow